-- sold marketable securities for gross proceeds of \$490,000 in January 2018; - received proceeds of \$369,480 in March 2018 upon the exercise of 2,309,250 warrants; - pursued discussions with major copper-gold producers for cooperation on its BC projects; - pursued arrangements for meeting the funding requirements for the proposed spin-off of its BC projects; - completed a surface trenching and sampling program on the Salamandra project; - made preparations for, signed a drill contract, and mobilized drill to site for continued drilling at its La Esperanza project; - followed up to finalize the definitive option agreement with Pan American Silver Corp. ("Pan American") together with Orex Minerals Inc. ("Orex"), to advance the Sandra-Escobar project.
+- sold marketable securities for gross proceeds of \$490,000 in January 2018 and \$455,000 in July 2018; - received proceeds of \$369,480 in March 2018 upon the exercise of 2,309,250 warrants; - pursued discussions with major copper-gold producers for cooperation on its BC projects; - pursued arrangements for meeting the funding requirements for the proposed spin-off of its BC projects; - completed a surface trenching and sampling program on the Salamandra project; - continued drilling at its La Esperanza project, completing a 347-metre diamond drill hole before suspending the program due to weather conditions; - followed up to finalize the definitive option agreement with Pan American Silver Corp. ("Pan American") together with Orex Minerals Inc. ("Orex"), to advance the Sandra-Escobar project.